Learning to Live with Large Trucks

 As an aside, I’m going to be on the “Freewheelin'” show tomorrow morning (Wednesday) on Sirius’ “Road Dog” channel.
 As an XM owner, I’ve often listened to that network’s equivalent channel, “Open Road,” which features quirky hosts like Dale “The Trucking Bozo” Sommers and is an otherwise fascinating glimpse into a subculture that’s bigger than you might imagine (I’ve been surprised at how many truckers call into NPR talk radio when I’ve been on — calling from the truck stop I hope).

 This entry was posted on Tuesday, September 9th, 2008 at 10:44 am and is filed under Cars, Drivers, Risk, Roads, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.